Jedd Fisch

-Jedd Ari Fisch (born May 5, 1976) is an American football coach who is currently the head football coach at the University of Arizona.
-Fisch previously served as the quarterbacks coach for the New England Patriots and as an assistant offensive coordinator and senior offensive assistant for the Los Angeles Rams.
-In addition, Fisch served as the interim head football coach at the University of California, Los Angeles (UCLA) for the final two games of the 2017 season.
-He was the quarterbacks coach, wide receivers coach, and passing game coordinator under head coach Jim Harbaugh at the University of Michigan from 2015 to 2016.
-Fisch has served several stints as an assistant coach in both the professional and college ranks.
+Jedd Ari Fisch (born May 5, 1976) is an American football coach, currently the head coach at the University of Washington.
+He was previously the head coach at the University of Arizona for three seasons.

+Prior to his tenure at Arizona, Fisch served as an assistant coach for the New England Patriots, Los Angeles Rams, University of California, Los Angeles (UCLA), University of Michigan, Jacksonville Jaguars, University of Miami, Seattle Seahawks, University of Minnesota, Denver Broncos, Baltimore Ravens, Houston Texans, and the University of Florida.

 Early life

-Fisch grew up in a Jewish family in Livingston, New Jersey and attended Hanover Park High School in nearby East Hanover Township.
-Fisch did not play football at the high school or college level, but instead was an all-state tennis player during his prep career.
+Fisch grew up in a Jewish family in Livingston, New Jersey, and attended Hanover Park High School in nearby East Hanover Township.
+He did not play football at the high school or college level, but was an all-state tennis player during his prep career.

 Fisch graduated from the University of Florida in 1998 with a degree in criminology.
-He attended Florida almost solely for the opportunity to someday work for Florida head coach Steve Spurrier.

-Fisch was also college roommates with Philadelphia Eagles general manager Howie Roseman.
+He attended Florida almost solely for the opportunity to someday work for Gators head coach Steve Spurrier, and was college roommates with Philadelphia Eagles general manager Howie Roseman.